From the den of Ed Latimore

 How To Tell If You Have Control

 I won’t give you a list of things you can or can’t control.
-Instead, I’ll give you a simple rule for determining how much control you have over something.
-Can you, right now, do something to change its course?
-Will this action have an immediate and instant effect?
+Instead, I’ll give you a simple rule for determining how much control you have over something:

-Most people waste their entire life in a perpetual state of emotional exhaustion, worrying about that which is beyond their control.
+Most people waste their entire life in a perpetual state of emotional exhaustion, worrying about things that are beyond their control.
 The irony of worrying about things you can’t control is that because they affect your emotions, they control you instead.

 If you are able to affect the outcome, is that effect immediate?
 If you can affect it but those effects aren’t instant and total, then you only have influence.
 What most people think of as control is only influence.

 Influence is useful, but all it does it put the odds in your favor.
 It doesn’t make the outcome a guarantee—only more likely to occur.
-Failure to understand this results in undue frustration when the desired outcome does not come to fruition.
+Failure to understand this leads to frustration when the desired outcome does not come to fruition.

 What Is The Mind?

 When I speak of your mind, I’m not merely referring to your intelligence.
-Some people mistakenly think that mind is the same thing as intellect.
-Your mind is the place where all intent is trained and flows from.
-You underestimate its strength because it’s true strength.
+Your mind is the place where all intent is harnessed and flows from.
+You underestimate its strength because it is true strength.
 True strength requires true control.

 This control takes effort.
-Its strength must be built and refined.
-The mind is not the seat of intellect but of imagination.
-It is first here that you become anything before your thoughts and actions will it into existence.
+This strength must be built and refined.
 It all starts and ends in the mind.

 You can influence the mind via the body.
 The opposite of this is true, but not necessarily easy.
 As Mike Cernovich says in Gorilla Mindset, “It’s easier to act yourself into a new way of thinking than it is to think yourself into a new way of acting.”